quickwit-oss/quickwit/README.md

 </p>

 <h3 align="center">
-Search more with less.
+Search more with less
 </h3>

-<h4 align="center">The new way to manage your logs at any scale.
+<h4 align="center">The new way to manage your logs at any scale
 </h4>
 <h4 align="center">
   <a href="https://quickwit.io/docs/get-started/quickstart">Quickstart</a> |